 I will also be placing importance on building my email list.
 I also want the focus to be less on me and my personality and more on the joyful and emotional connection of the families I photograph.

 I am naturally an open book, someone who wears her heart proudly on her sleeve and loves to share, give, and help in any and every way.
 But I have noticed my heart and body feeling a bit empty.

 I have also been deeply vulnerable online these past two years, and while many people have reached out telling me they enjoy my blog, what I share, etc, etc, I am now seeking more privacy and setting up more boundaries.
 I am choosing to be more intentional.

-I am a simple girl who enjoys reading books, writing letters, snapping Polaroids and spending my days with the natural elements, and I don’t want to remember my twenties as a time I was spent focusing on building a business and social media presence glued to my phone online.
+I am a simple girl who enjoys reading books, writing letters, snapping Polaroids and spending my days with the natural elements.

 It felt strange last week: not sharing all the things I thought might bring people joy just as it did myself.
 But it felt so right and true to my internal compass…and also a great reminder to take my personal life off of social media.

 I need to retreat, to step back, to look at these decisions I’ve made and intentionally choose a new way of living: without social media and without connecting with others online.
 I presently seek in-person friendships (despite it being so hard in France), long hugs after saying hello, and people to spend longs hours laughing on the telephone.
 I want to write more letters to friends, I want more direct, open-book, straight-shooter types like myself.
 I’ve walked on eggshells for sensitive internet friends, and I’ve never been one to walk on eggshells around people in real life – I am too open and flowy for that.

 These are traits that one can only see in person, not on the internet, for the internet masks and filters who a person really is.